ronyaguilar09/SKRT/README.md

 A functional, immutable, and statically-typed language.
 Feels like JavaScript, works like OCaml.
 SKRT possesses powerful features such as Pattern Matching, Type Inference, First-Class Functions.
 SKRT out programs real quick, and whip onto the next project with skid marks.

 ### The Language
-The language is descired in more detail at the [language home page](https://ronyaguilar09.github.io/SKRT/)
+The language is descried in more detail at the [language home page](https://ronyaguilar09.github.io/SKRT/)

 ## List of Features
 - Type Assertions and Inference